drvinceknight/blog/src/posts/2020-11-24-adapting-to-blended-learning/main.md

   is available to them.
 - I have started every class with breakout rooms asking students to discuss how they would solve a particular problem.
-This gives time and space for students to think about the problem and results in the aforementioned fantastically noisy chat room.
+This gives time and space for students to think about the problem and contributes to the aforementioned fantastically noisy chat room.
-- Over the week I obtain feedback about specific difficulties students have had an go over that in a further class or record a video that I share with them.
+- Over the week I obtain feedback about specific difficulties students have had and go over that in a further class or record a video that I share with them.
   (I again plan and share my plan.)